matthewmueller/sesh/Readme.md

   session.FortyTwo = 42
 ```

-You'll notice a bit less verbosity, along with not needing to save the session at the end.

 ### How does this library compare to [alexedwards/scs](https://github.com/alexedwards/scs)?

 Sesh was a successful experiment in trying get a type-safe session store.
 I also wanted a smaller API surface.
 As with [gorilla/sessions](https://github.com/gorilla/sessions), scs is much more battle-tested and has a larger set of session stores.

 The libraries share a similar API: